iamgroot1123/ai-resume-ranker/README.md

 The application now runs as a single-page dashboard built with **Streamlit**, offering stability, data persistence, and a modern user experience.

-Explore the live app at [https://ai-resume-ranker-pb4m.onrender.com/](https://ai-resume-ranker-pb4m.onrender.com/).
+Explore the live app at [https://ai-resume-ranker-pb4m.onrender.com/](https://ai-resume-ranker-pb4m.onrender.com/). **Note: The first launch may take 2-3 minutes due to the large SBERT model loading into memory.**

 ## Features